kdoore/1335GitBook/project-3-main-tab.md

 For any objects that will be used in multiple main tab functions such as draw and mouseClicked, then the objects should be declared as globals.

 ###Declare Global Objects
+Your code might have more or less global objects than listed below.
+Several of these objects declared here should actually be local within setup such as: colorList, and patternButtons.

 ```java